All Episodes

 Very good.

-Former House Speaker, possible presidential candidate, Newt Gingrich here on the Rush Limbaugh program.
+Former House Speaker, possible presidential candidate, Newt Gingrich, here on the Rush Limbaugh program.

-I am called W. Smith.
+I am Paul W. Smith.

-Uh there was just one complication.
+There was just one complication.

-Uh uh it and he he gave a lot of thought to this.
+And he gave a lot of thought to this.

-And uh and you know uh but he decided after how many years?
+But he decided after how many years?

 How many years?